Inference on Optimal Policy Values and Other Irregular Functionals via Softmax Smoothing: Softmax Smoothing for Irregular Functionals

 \subsection{An Application to Conditional Balke and Pearl Bounds}

-Throughout this work, we have been using the value of the optimal treatment policy $V^\ast := \E[\max_\ell\{Q^\ast(\ell,X)\}]$ as the quintessential example of an irregular causal parameter.
-We now discuss another, practically relevant example focused on the partial identification of the average treatment effect (ATE) in instrumental variable settings.
+Throughout this work, we have focused on $V^\ast := \E[\max_\ell\{Q^\ast(\ell,X)\}]$ as an example of an irregular parameter.
+We now discuss another example focused on the partial identification of the average treatment effect (ATE) in instrumental variable settings.
 We largely follow the exposition given in \citet{levis2023covariate}, and recommend \citet{balke1994counterfactual, balke1995probabilistic, balke1997bounds} for further exposition and history.
-In general, one can consider both upper and lower bounds --- we solely discuss lower bounds as results for upper bounds are exactly analogous.
-The main contributions of this work in comparison to the results of \citet{levis2023covariate} are that (a) our main theorem allows one to select $(\beta_n)_{n \geq 1}$ to guarantee asymptotic normality around the unsmoothed, population Balke and Pearl bounds (defined below) and (b) the theorem holds even when the argument maximizer used in defining the Balke and Pearl bounds is non-unique with arbitrarily large probability.
-We discuss both of these points in further detail below.
+In general, one can consider both upper and lower bounds on the average treatment effect --- we solely discuss lower bounds as results for upper bounds are exactly analogous.
+The main contributions of this application in comparison to the results of \citet{levis2023covariate} are that (a) our main theorem allows one to select $(\beta_n)_{n \geq 1}$ to guarantee asymptotic normality around the un-smoothed, population Balke and Pearl bounds (defined below) as opposed to smoothed analogues, and (b) the theorem holds even when the argument maximizer used in defining the Balke and Pearl bounds is non-unique with arbitrarily large probability.

-For this example, observations are of the form $Z = (X, A, V, Y)$, $X \in \calX$ represent covariates, $A \in \{0, 1\}$ represents a binary treatment, $V \in \{0, 1\}$ a binary instrument, and $Y \in \{0, 1\}$ a binary outcome.
+For this example, observations are of the form $Z = (X, D, V, Y)$, $X \in \calX$ represent covariates, $D \in \{0, 1\}$ represents a binary treatment, $V \in \{0, 1\}$ a binary instrument, and $Y \in \{0, 1\}$ a binary outcome.
 For simplicity, we let $W = (X, V)$ denote the tuple consisting of covariates and instrument.
 We make the following assumptions on the vector of observations $Z$.